-The School of Architecture Summer School offers a challenging and fun programme of design studio experience, visits, lectures and skills training.
+The School of Architecture Summer School offers a challenging and engaging programme of design studio experience, visits, lectures and skills training.

-The Summer School brings together theoretical reflection and hands-on production, pushing the participants both to develop their skills and to generate conceptual and physical products of the highest quality and standard for their portfolio.
+The course brings together theoretical reflection and production, pushing participants to develop their skills and to generate conceptual and physical products of the highest standard for their portfolio.

 What will I learn?

-- participants will learn through individual and group tutorials, group discussions, presentations and crits
+- learn through individual and group tutorials, discussions, presentations and crits

-- studio teaching will be supported by site visits, lectures and seminars
+- experience studio teaching supported by site visits, lectures and seminars

-- workshops in making or drawing will be taught as appropriate to the brief.
+- engage with workshops in making or drawing skills, as appropriate to the brief

-- Experience the RCA model of studio teaching and practice to help develop design and presentation techniques whilst building an exemplary and competitive work towards a portfolio
+- experience the RCA model of studio teaching and practice to develop design and presentation techniques while building a portfolio

-- learn methods and techniques to conceptually elaborate a spatial project and produce a supporting narrative
+- learn methods and techniques to develop a spatial project and produce a supporting narrative

-- develop strong work towards their portfolio and receive feedback on the development of a compelling portfolio
+- develop and receive feedback on a portfolio.

 Who should attend?